TiagoBrito36/Projeto_ICG_2024-25/README.md

   - Player health and shield mechanics
   - Ammunition management and reloading
   - Inventory system with 10 slots for items
-  - Coin-based economy with shop system
+  - Coin-based economy with categorized shop system
-  - Collision detection for all objects in the world
+  - Advanced collision detection for projectiles and obstacles
   - Particle effects for impacts, explosions and environment
-  - Damage indicators when hit
+  - Hit markers and damage indicators
+  - Enemy AI with obstacle avoidance

 - **Responsive UI**:
   - Dynamic HUD showing health, shield, ammo and coins
-  - Inventory display system
+  - Inventory display system with proper item icons
-  - Shop interface for purchasing items
+  - Categorized shop interface for purchasing weapons and consumables
   - Pause menu with game controls
   - Character customization options